Intel: Open source support

 Intel has a significant participation in the open source communities since 1999.
-For example, in 2006 Intel released MIT-licensed X.org drivers for their integrated graphic cards of the i965 family of chipsets.
+For example, in 2006 Intel released MIT-licensed X.org drivers for its integrated graphic cards of the i965 family of chipsets.
 Intel released FreeBSD drivers for some networking cards, available under a BSD-compatible license, which were also ported to OpenBSD.
 Binary firmware files for non-wireless Ethernet devices were also released under a BSD licence allowing free redistribution.
-Intel ran the Moblin project until April 23, 2009, when they handed the project over to the Linux Foundation.
+Intel ran the Moblin project until April 23, 2009, when it handed the project over to the Linux Foundation.
 Intel also runs the LessWatts.org campaigns.

 However, after the release of the wireless products called Intel Pro/Wireless 2100, 2200BG/2225BG/2915ABG and 3945ABG in 2005, Intel was criticized for not granting free redistribution rights for the firmware that must be included in the operating system for the wireless devices to operate.
 As a result of this, Intel became a target of campaigns to allow free operating systems to include binary firmware on terms acceptable to the open source community.
-Linspire-Linux creator Michael Robertson outlined the difficult position that Intel was in releasing to open source, as Intel did not want to upset their large customer Microsoft.
+Linspire-Linux creator Michael Robertson outlined the difficult position that Intel was in releasing to open source, as Intel did not want to upset its large customer Microsoft.
 Theo de Raadt of OpenBSD also claimed that Intel is being "an Open Source fraud" after an Intel employee presented a distorted view of the situation at an open source conference.
-In spite of the significant negative attention Intel received as a result of the wireless dealings, the binary firmware still has not gained a license compatible with free software principles.
+In spite of the significant negative attention Intel received as a result of the wireless dealings, the binary firmware still, as of late 2014, had not gained a license compatible with free software principles.

 Intel has also supported other open source projects such as Blender and Open 3D Engine.